Students Lead Class Prayer: 5 Tips to Get Started

 We close prayer with a Litany of Saints.
 With my high school classes, we include 3 saints.

 The second saint is a Saint of the Week–a specific person that we learned about that week.
 Usually, we watch a quick Youtube video and keep the saint’s name on the board for the week.
 If I have a saint skit, I add that, but there aren’t enough to cover the school year.
-It’s not a great structure, but it’s good enough for now.
+It’s not a perfect system, but it works for now.
 If anyone has great ideas about teaching a weekly saint, let me know.

 The third saint is chosen by the student–again, adding student choice!
 As the year progresses, a lot of student grow in love for a particular saint and consistently ask the same saint for help (or whisper his/her name when other students are pausing to think of a saint for prayer).
 When this happens, I can’t decide if I should address the lack of reverence or praise the love for the saints.